-Because of my interest in languages and cultures I started studying at Aarhus School of Business.
+Because of my interest in languages and cultures, I started studying at Aarhus School of Business.
 Today I hold a Master’s degree in German International Business Communication, PR and translation.
 As well as a bachelor’s degree in English and German Business Communication.

 Life in Denmark

-I grew up on a small island in Denmark, Falster, where being able to communicate with the many tourist was a must.
+I grew up on a small island in Denmark, Falster, where being able to communicate with the many tourists was a must.
 To earn some extra pocket money I got a job at the local hotel ‘Hotel Falster’ and later on at a cafe in the city center.
 Here I also got to use both my English and German skills, and not least I learned how to be service minded, open and willing to adapt.

-After high school I moved to Aarhus (second biggest city of Denmark) to study at Aarhus School of Business, next to my studies I also worked at a cafe at the school.
+After high school, I moved to Aarhus (2004) (second biggest city of Denmark) to study at Aarhus School of Business, next to my studies I also worked at a cafe at the school.
 Here I worked alongside 35 other students from all study lines and with different nationalities.
 I became good at balancing my studies, work and spare time.
 When working in a changing team you also learn to corporate with many different people.
-In a busy environment you need to be one step ahead of the action, maintain the big view and make the customers happy.
+In a busy environment you need to be one step ahead of the action, maintain the big overview and make the customers happy.

 Life after studying

 After finishing my studies in 2010 I followed a 6 weeks Adobe course.
 Here I learned how to use Illustrator, DreamWeaver, Photoshop and InDesign.
-As a part of the course we were asked to create a series of products for a client, to demonstrate that we could create likable products according to the client’s wish.
+As a part of the course, we were asked to create a series of products for a client, to demonstrate that we could create likable products according to the client’s wish.

 Life as an expat